ebjornset/DryGen/docs/verbs/verbs-from-options-file.md

     #root-classname: string
     #schema-file-format: byextension | json | yaml
     #tree-shaking-roots: # List of string
     #-
 #---
 #configuration:
   #verb: options-from-commandline
-  #name: string
+  #name: string #optional, must be unique among the named yaml documents in this file if it's provided.
+  #inhert-options-from: string #optional, name of another yaml document with the same verb in this file.
   #options:
     #output-file: string
     #replace-token-in-output-file: string
     #verb: string
 ```
 {% include notification.html status="is-dark"
 message="You can generate the same template your self with the command

 `dry-gen options-from-commandline --verb verbs-from-options-file`"
 %}